 The SEWRPC staff also reviewed Wisconsin Department of Transportation data on traffic accidents in Kenosha County.
 A summary table of the results of this review is attached as Exhibit D. The data indicates that total numbers of accidents, accidents resulting in injuries, and injuries have decreased since 2008.
 Ms. Johnson asked whether there were more detail available on causes of traffic accidents.
 Mr. Boxhorn replied that much of the data in the Wisconsin Department of Transportation report that is the source of the data is aggregated at the State level rather than at the County level.
 He noted that the plan report provides more detail on traffic accidents where it is available.
 During the review of hazard mitigation goals and objectives, there was a discussion of the efficacy of roundabouts, cameras at lighted intersections, and visible repetitive enforcement in reducing the numbers of traffic accidents and accident-related injuries.
-There was a consensus among the task force members who represent law enforcement and fire departments that the installation of roundabouts had reduced accidents at several intersections, especially with respect to being unable to issue citations based upon photographs from these cameras.
+There was a consensus among the task force members who represent law enforcement and fire departments that the installation of roundabouts had reduced accidents at several intersections in the County.
+Law enforcement personnel expressed some concerns regarding cameras at lighted intersections, especially with respect to being unable to issue citations based upon photographs from these cameras.